ooni/probe-cli/internal/enginenetx/DESIGN.md

 inside it, then it falls back to the subsequent policy;

-2. `statsPolicy`: uses statistics collected from previous runs to select tactics that worked recently, otherwise it falls back to the subsequent policy;
+2. `statsPolicy`: uses statistics collected from previous runs to select tactics that worked recently for specific dialing targets, otherwise it falls back to the subsequent policy;

-3. `bridgePolicy`: adopts a bridge strategy for `api.ooni.io`, hides the SNI for THs, and otherwise falls back to the subsequent policy;
+3. `bridgePolicy`: adopts a bridge strategy for `api.ooni.io` (i.e., uses known-in-advance IP addresses), hides the SNI for THs, and otherwise falls back to the subsequent policy;

-4. `dnsPolicy`: uses the `*engine.Session` DNS resolver to lookup domain names and produces trivial tactics equivalent to connecting normally.
+4. `dnsPolicy`: uses the `*engine.Session` DNS resolver to lookup domain names and produces trivial tactics equivalent to connecting normally using the Go standard library.

 While the previous description says "falls back to," the actual semantics of falling back is more complex than just falling back.
 For `statsPolicy` and `bridgePolicy`,